batorgillts/batorgillts/README.md

 Software Engineer
 -----------------

-I am a Junior at NYU Tandon School of Engineering, Majoring in Computer Engineering who loves the wide possibility of Software.
+I am a Senior at NYU Tandon School of Engineering, Majoring in Computer Engineering who loves the wide possibility of Software.

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [bt2291@nyu.edu](mailto:bt2291@nyu.edu)